ONSdigital/dp-publish-pipeline/publish-metadata/README.md

-### Publish sender
+### Publish-metadata

-Decrypts metadata and pushes the data off to a publish receiver
+Decrypts metadata (JSON) and pushes the data off to a publish receiver

 #### Environment variables
 * CONSUME_TOPIC defaults to "uk.gov.ons.dp.web.publish-file"